DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/cilium/cross-cluster.md

     - Add `other parameters` as follows:

         ```
+        auto-direct-node-routes: "true"
-        auto-direct-node-routes: "true" #Auto direct node routes must be set to be true, otherwise cross-node traffic cannot be routed
+        # Auto direct node routes must be set to be true, otherwise cross-node traffic cannot be routed
+        enable-bpf-masquerade: "true"
-        enable-bpf-masquerade: "true" #If masquerading is used, it will replace the iptables implementation based on eBPF, which requires kernel 5.10 and later, otherwise it will be downgraded to the iptables implementation even if enabled
+        # If masquerading is used, it will replace the iptables implementation based on eBPF.
+        # Require kernel 5.10 and later.
+        # Otherwise it will be downgraded to the iptables implementation even if enabled
+        enable-ipv6-masquerade: "false"
-        enable-ipv6-masquerade: "false" # When doing source address translation for POD access to outside traffic, enable it if using tunnel mode, and disable it if BGP is used to connect to the physical network
+        # When doing source address translation for Pod access to outside traffic, enable it if using tunnel mode.
+        # Disable it if BGP is used to connect to the physical network.
+        install-no-conntrack-iptables-rules: "true"
-        install-no-conntrack-iptables-rules: "true" # Distribute no-ct iptables rules for the pod to improve performance
+        # Distribute no-ct iptables rules for the pod to improve performance.
+        enable-host-legacy-routing: "false"
-        enable-host-legacy-routing: "false" # Disable the ability for hosts to bypass their kernel stack when processing packets to speed up data forwarding.
-Enable it by default, but fallback to legacy behavior if the host kernel does not support it
+        # Disable the ability for hosts to bypass their kernel stack when processing packets to speed up data forwarding.
+        # Enable it by default, but fallback to legacy behavior if the host kernel does not support it.
         enable-bandwidth-manager: "true # Turn on bandwidth-manager to improve the performance of tcp, udp
+        kube-proxy-replacement: strict
-        kube-proxy-replacement: strict # Kube-proxy replacement feature can be enabled after removing kube-proxy component
+        # Kube-proxy replacement feature can be enabled after removing kube-proxy component
         tunnel: disabled # Disable tunnel mode
         enable-bbr: "true" # (optional) bbr network blocking control, with the requirement of kernel > 5.18
         ```